-State Credit/Deduction Details

-Alabama Deduction A deduction is allowed for the amount of premiums paid pursuant to a qualifying insurance contract for qualified LTCI coverage, subject to specified limitations.

-Alaska None None
+State Credit/Deduction Details Alabama Deduction A deduction is allowed for the amount of premiums paid pursuant to a qualifying insurance contract for qualified LTCI coverage, subject to specified limitations.
+Alaska None None Arizona Credit If an individual is not claiming itemized deductions on his Arizona tax return, the amount of premium costs for LTC insurance, as defined by Arizona law, shall be deducted from his Arizona gross income.
+Arkansas Deduction Permits the same tax deduction as is allowed for federal income tax purposes for premiums paid for the purchase of qualified LTC insurance.

-Arizona None None

-Arkansas Deduction "Eligible" LTCI premiums may be deductible as medical expenses when such premiums are paid towards "qualified" LTCI.
-The definition of "qualified" LTCI is set forth in IRC Sec.
-7702B (b)(1).
-This deduction for un-reimbursed medical expenses can be taken only to the extent such expenses exceed 10% of the taxpayer's AGI. (e.g. same deduction allowed federally.)

 California Deduction Permits the same tax deduction as is allowed for federal income tax purposes for premiums paid for the purchase of qualified LTCI.
 Colorado Credit State income tax credit equal to the lesser of 25% of premiums paid for an LTCI policy or \$150 per policy.
 Individuals who qualify for the credit are those with federal taxable income less than \$50,000 (\$100,000 for joint filers claiming a credit for 2 policies).
 An LTCI policy must meet Colorado's definition of long-term care.

-Connecticut None None

-Delaware None None

-District of Columbia Deduction A deduction in the amount an individual pays annually in premiums paid for LTCI is permitted from gross income, provided that the deduction not exceed \$500 per year, per individual, whether the individual files individually or jointly.
+Connecticut None None Delaware None None District of Columbia Deduction A deduction in the amount an individual pays annually in premiums paid for LTCI is permitted from gross income, provided that the deduction not exceed \$500 per year, per individual, whether the individual files individually or jointly.
 An LTCI policy must meet the District of Columbia's definition of long-term care.

-Florida None None

-Georgia None None
+Florida None None Georgia None None

 Hawaii Deduction An individual state tax deduction is allowed for LTCI premiums.
 This deduction is limited in the same manner as the deduction on the federal level, and is also only available to the extent that all medical expenses, including long-term care, exceed 10% of Hawaii Adjusted Gross Income instead of the Federal Adjusted Gross Income.
 Idaho Deduction Premiums paid during the taxable year, by a taxpayer for LTCI, which LTCI is to be for the benefit of the taxpayer, a dependent of the taxpayer, or an employee of the taxpayer, may be deducted from taxable income to the extent that the premium is not otherwise deducted or accounted for by the taxpayer for Idaho income tax purposes.
 The deduction may be taken for a federally tax-qualified LTCI policy meeting Idaho's definition of LTCI.
 Illinois None None Indiana Deduction (Applies only to IN Partnership Policies) An individual taxpayer is permitted to deduct an amount equal to the eligible portion of premiums paid during the taxable year by the taxpayer for a qualified LTCI policy (as defined in the Indiana Code) for the taxpayer, the taxpayer's spouse, or both.
 Deduction only applies to the Partnership program.
 Ind.
-Code § 6-3-1-3.5 and § 12-15-39.6.5 (Qualified Long-Term Care Policy).
-Iowa Deduction Permits tax deduction from net income for premiums paid for LTCI coverage for nursing home coverage to the same extent allowable under federal law and to the extent not otherwise deducted in computing Adjusted Gross Income.
+Code § 6-3-1-3.5 and § 12-15-39.6.5 (Qualified Long-Term Care Policy). lowa Deduction Permits tax deduction from net income for premiums paid for LTCI coverage for nursing home coverage to the same extent allowable under federal law and to the extent not otherwise deducted in computing Adjusted Gross Income.
 Kansas None None Kentucky Deduction A taxpayer may deduct from Kentucky Adjusted Gross Income any amounts paid for LTCI as defined in the Kentucky Code.
 Louisiana Credit A credit against the individual income tax for amounts paid as premiums for eligible LTCI.
 The amount of the credit shall be equal to 10% of the total amount of premiums paid annually by each individual claiming the credit and must meet the specified qualification requirements.